How Do Car Brakes Work?

 Car Brakes are a bit of an unsung hero on most vehicles.

 We don’t really talk about them or boast about them like we do acceleration, top speed, or handling – but in truth, they’re every bit as important as even the most impressive car performance figures.

 Not convinced?
-Well, the fact is, they probably saved your life a hundred times over last time you drove – so you might want to stop taking them for granted and tell them you appreciate them next time you see them.
+Well, the fact is, they probably saved your life a hundred times over the last time you drove – so you might want to stop taking them for granted and tell them you appreciate them the next time you see them.

 Flowers probably aren’t necessary – but maybe you should get to know them a little better.

 In this quick guide, we’re going to walk you through everything you need to know about the brakes on your car – and, when we’re finished, you’ll be able to understand what a mechanic’s talking about if you ever need a brake service or brake repairs.

 When you apply the brakes, there’s actually a lot that happens within your brake system before your car starts to slow.

 It’s a quick process – but there are lots of braking system components involved.

 Let’s take a look at each of them: